 What are the fees?

-The standard fee for a 50 minute session is $180.
+The standard fee of $220 would apply for a 50 minute session.
 Fees for longer sessions are prorated based on length.

 Please note: The Australian Psychological Society recommended fee is $254 per 46-60 minute consultation.
 Fees at Personal Enrichment Services are at or below this rate.

 How can I pay my fees?

 Most clients prefer to use their debit or credit card to cover the fees.
 However you may also pay cash or do an EFT if you prefer.

 Will I qualify for a Medicare rebate?

 If your doctor refers you, you can claim a Medicare rebate of $86.15 per session for up to 10 individual sessions per calendar year through the Better Access Program.
 You are also allowed up to 10 group therapy sessions per year.
 There are some other Medicare programs that attract a different rebate that you may qualify for as well.
 Once you reach your annual Medicare Spending Threshold the rebate amount would increase.
 There are certain services that Medicare does not cover e.g. assessments, couples counseling, career counseling, family counseling etc. There are also some diagnosis that Medicare specifically excludes from the rebate scheme e.g. Dementia, Delirium, Tobacco Use Disorder, Mental Retardation, or learning difficulties.
 So inquire about your specific situation if you are in doubt.

 The full fee is payable upfront and Medicare will return the rebate portion to you.
 Electronic claims can be submitted to Medicare while you are in the office.
 Many clients receive their rebate from Medicare via a deposit into their bank account by the end of the day.
 Bulk billing is not available.